kurianbenoy/OBM/README.md

 If you are interested in participating in these sprints, define your long-term and short-term goals, and ping "mbuf" on irc.freenode.net.

+Long-term goals could be your passion or job roles that you want to pursue such as (but not limited to):

+* DevSecOps Engineer
+* Security Engineer
+* Kernel Engineer
+* Systems Programmer
+* Web developer
+* UI/UX Designer
+* Writer
+* Document Translator
+* Data Engineer
+* Data Scientist
+* Packager
+* Application Developer
+* QA Tester

+The short-term goals may include the technology and skills that you need to learn to achieve your long-term goals.
 The short-term goals are further sub-divided into tasks which are aligned to sprints.

-The tasks can be any one of the following categories: READ, WRITE, DEV, OPS, MEETING.
+The tasks can be any one of the following categories: READ, WRITE, DEV, OPS, EVENT, MEETING.

 For each sprint, you decide on the hours you can spend per day, and the list of tasks.